bradynichols/terrapin-heat-transfer-modeling/README.md

 Submitted to Jersey Shore Science Fair (JSSF) at Stockton University

-conductiontestswitherro.ipynb - Stats and visualization for the conduction trials
+conductiontestswitherror.ipynb - Stats and visualization for the conduction trials

 errorbargraph.ipynb - The error bar graph from the conduction trials